FST Stabilization vs. Active Trauma Technique: Setting the Goals of Therapy

 Learn More About the FST Stabilization Vs. Active Trauma Work Technique

-Each month, Dr. Sells leads an intensive, 90-minute CEU (continuing education) application webinar for professionals who belong to the Family Trauma Institute Membership community.
+Each month, Dr. Sells leads an intensive application webinar for professionals who belong to the Family Trauma Institute Membership community.
 The next membership webinar will highlight this FST Stabilization vs. Active Trauma Work Technique and feature “what will you do if?” scenarios to help participants choose the path of either Stabilization or Active Trauma Work based upon the data given.
 This interactive webinar will also enable participants to generalize the application of this technique to their own practices with traumatized children, couples, and families.

 About the author